 First Approach

-Now provide a name for the New Function and choose the Authorization level as Function on the New Function window and then finally, click on the Create Function button to create the Azure function.
+Now provide a name for the New Function and choose the Authorization level as Function on the New Function window, and then, finally, click on the Create Function button to create the Azure function.

 Now you can able to see the Azure function created successfully.